T-Cullen/T-Cullen/README.md

 - 👋 Hi, I’m Tony or @T-Cullen
-- I’m interested in learning more
+- I’m interested in future collaboration
 - I’m currently learning the SDR code camp is out of date